 The agency provides Vocational Rehabilitation services to include evaluation and assessment, pre-employment transition services for students with disabilities, vocational training, rehabilitation engineering services, orientation and mobility services, and transition services to blind, vision impaired, and deafblind consumers.
-The Randolph-Sheppard Vending Program (also known as the Business Enterprise Program) provides for the training and licensure of persons who are blind as qualified managers of businesses located on federal, state, and other properties under permits and contracts held by the department.
+The Randolph-Sheppard Vending Program (also known as the Virginia Enterprises for the Blind or VEB) provides for the training and licensure of persons who are blind as qualified managers of businesses located on federal, state, and other properties under permits and contracts held by the department.
 Virginia Industries for the Blind (VIB) creates employment opportunities for individuals who are blind through the manufacture and sell of various products and services to federal and state agencies as well as private entities.
 VIB also operates office supply centers on federal properties and provides contracted support services to federal and state agencies.